UKCloud/documentation/articles/azure/azs-how-create-vm-cli.md

 ## Creating a virtual machine

-Once the Resource group has been created, you must choose which image template to use for your VM.
+When you've created the resource group, you must choose which image template to use for your VM.
 To obtain a list of available images run the following command:

 ```Bash
 az vm image list --all --output table